-The most common cause of this problem is that the SRs are not in the correct file format or exceed the 5MB file limit.
+The most common cause of this problem is that the SRs are not in the correct file format.
 To upload SRs when making an application online, they must be saved as a PDF file.
 Microsoft Word documents, TXT files and Microsoft Excel documents will not work.
-If you are unable to upload your SRs as a PDF file, please attach the original document in an email to email@example.com and they will be able to convert them into PDF file format for you.
+If you are unable to upload your SRs as a PDF file, please attach the original document in an email to firstname.lastname@example.org and they will be able to convert them into PDF file format for you.

 I cannot apply for permits online.

 Firstly, you must ensure that you are making your application with enough notice before the date of the event.
 Secondly, permit applications can only be made when logged in as the organising club.
 Logging in as a competitor/official will not allow you to make permit applications.
-Online permit applications can only be made in the name of a senior club official.
+Online permit applications can only be made in the name of the Club Secretary, Competition Secretary and Treasurer.

 When logged in as the club you are able to apply for permits, add your club’s fixtures to our site, edit club details and edit club officials’ details.